MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-app-data.md

 # Get app data

-Use the following methods in the Microsoft Store submission API to get data for existing apps in your Dev Center account.
+Use the following methods in the Microsoft Store submission API to get data for existing apps in your Partner Center account.
 For an introduction to the Microsoft Store submission API, including prerequisites for using the API, see [Create and manage submissions using Microsoft Store services](create-and-manage-submissions-using-windows-store-services.md).

-Before you can use these methods, the app must already exist in your Dev Center account.
+Before you can use these methods, the app must already exist in your Partner Center account.
 To create or manage submissions for apps, see the methods in [Manage app submissions](manage-app-submissions.md).

 <table>
 <colgroup>